cffls/matic-docs/docs/integrate/full-node.md

 :::caution

-Bor and Heimdall 0.3.0 uses standardized paths for configuration files and chain data.
-If you have existing config files and chain data on your node, please skip [Configure Heimdall](#configure-heimdall) below, and jump directly to [Migration](#migration) section to learn about migrating configs and data to standardized file locations.
+Bor and Heimdall 0.3.0 use standardized paths for configuration files and chain data.
+If you have existing config files and chain data on your node, please skip the [Configure Heimdall](#configure-heimdall) section below and jump directly to [Migration](#migration) section to learn about migrating configs and data to standardized file locations.

 :::

 ### Configure Heimdall

-- Initialize heimdall configs
+- Initialize Heimdall configs

 ```shell
 # For mainnet